Florence, Italy

 What are the schools in Florence like?

 "Ask whether your classroom teacher is certified and ask for proof.
-Some teachers are tenured and placed throughout the school teaching in areas they aren't actually qualified for," remarked one expat living in Florence with children attending International School of Florence.
+Some teachers are tenured and placed throughout the school teaching in areas they aren't actually qualified for," commented one expat when asked about International School of Florence in Florence.

 "The British Institute of Florence is one of the best international schools in Florence.
 It is a private, non-profit school that offers a British-style education to students from all over the world.
 The school offers a wide range of courses, from primary to secondary level, and is accredited by the British Council.
 The school also offers a variety of extracurricular activities, such as sports, music, and art.
 The International School of Florence is another excellent international school in Florence, Italy.
 It is a private, non-profit school that offers an international curriculum to students from all over the world.
 The school offers a wide range of courses, from primary to secondary level, and is accredited by the International Baccalaureate Organization.
 The school also offers a variety of extracurricular activities, such as sports, music, and art.
 The American International School of Florence is a bilingual school in Florence, Italy.
 It is a private, non-profit school that offers an American-style education to students from all over the world.
 The school offers a wide range of courses, from primary to secondary level, and is accredited by the Middle States Association of Colleges and Schools.
-The school also offers a variety of extracurricular activities, such as sports, music, and art," said one expat in Florence with children at .
+The school also offers a variety of extracurricular activities, such as sports, music, and art," remarked one expat living in Florence with children attending .

 What are the pros and cons of living in Florence?